 If the bleeding doesn’t stop after applying styptic powder with pressure for 10-15 seconds, contact your veterinarian.
 They may need to cauterize the nail to stop the bleeding.

-A: No. A quick guard helps prevent putting too much of your dog’s nail through the nail clippers, but if your dog’s quick is very close to the tip of the nail, a guard won’t prevent you from cutting into the quick.
+No. A quick guard helps prevent putting too much of your dog’s nail through the nail clippers, but if your dog’s quick is very close to the tip of the nail, a guard won’t prevent you from cutting into the quick.
 It’s often better to remove the quick guard (or push it out of the way) to see what you’re doing and how far in the nail is going.
-Just trim off little bits of the nail at a time until you see a dot in the center of the cut part of your dog’s nail indicating the quick.
+Just trim off little bits of the nail at a time until you see a dot in the center of your dog’s nail, indicating the quick.

-Q: How to sharpen dog nail clippers?A: Some types of dog nail clippers are not intended to be sharpened.
-Some types of nail clippers may be sharpened the same way scissors are sharpened.
+Some types of dog nail clippers are not intended to be sharpened.
+Some may be sharpened the same way scissors are sharpened.
 Guillotine-style nail clippers have a replaceable blade that does not get sharpened.
 Unless you have a lot of experience sharpening scissors, you probably want to leave sharpening dog nail clippers to a professional sharpener, which is often more expensive than replacing the nail clippers.

-Q: What about nail filing?A: If your dog is patient, you can use the nail clippers to carefully round off any sharp edges, but you may find it easier to use a nail file or grinder.
-You can use a normal emery board, but it won’t last as long for a dog’s nails as it will for a person’s.
+If your dog is patient, you can use the nail clippers to carefully round off any sharp edges, but you may find it easier to use a nail file or grinder.
+You can use a normal emery board, but it won’t last as long for a dog’s nails as it will for a human’s.
 Many people opt to use a nail grinder to file off sharp edges after trimming their dog’s nails with clippers.

-A: If you’re new to clipping your dog’s nails, you might be worried about cutting them too short and making your dog bleed.
+If you’re new to clipping your dog’s nails, you might be worried about cutting them too short and making your dog bleed.
 That’s an understandable concern.
-Is it worth it to spend the money on quick-finding nail clippers?
+But, is it worth it to spend the money on quick-finding nail clippers?

 For these reasons, we can’t recommend any brand of LED quick-finding nail clippers.